 Entry to this qualification will typically require a minimum of an honours degree (or equivalent qualification) in one of: physics, astronomy, geosciences, chemistry, engineering or mathematics.
 Entry without an honours degree in one of these areas is at the discretion of the Qualification Lead and will depend on qualifications and relevant work experience.
 Please contact us at the link below stating that you wish to be considered for non-standard entry to the MSc in Space Science and Technology and give a detailed account of your qualifications and relevant experience.
 Space science (S818) should be studied as the first module in the qualification and the compulsory MSc project module for MSc in Space Science and Technology (SXS810), as the final module in the qualification.
 Any prior entry requirements (pre-requisites) on constituent optional modules will need to be met separately, where these may apply.
 For further advice, contact us.

 Months of entry

-This postgraduate qualification is designed for those with an academic or professional interest in space science and the technology that underpins it, or who want to develop a career in the space sector.
+This qualification is for those interested in space science, and the technology that underpins it, or who want to develop a career in the space sector.
 Developed in consultation with the UK Space Agency and the space industry itself, this MSc equips you with the skills to carry out scientific investigations using space-based instrumentation, both individually and as a team.
-Students learn how to use a programming language in support of space science applications and develop other skills that are relevant to further research or employment in the space sector.
-The qualification also requires students to conduct an in-depth research project on a topic in space science or space technology.
+You'll learn how to use a programming language in support of space science applications and develop other skills that are relevant to further research or employment in the space sector.
+You'll also conduct an in-depth research project in space science or space technology.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.